gabriel-candeia/Bridg-it/README.md

 # Bridg-it
 My implementation of the game Bridg-it in javascript, html and css.
+Link to play the game https://gabriel-candeia.github.io/Bridg-it/.

 ## Result
 ![](previewimg.png)